Move Over Ivanka Trump, Jessica Simpson Takes Over With Spring 2017 Collection

 A post shared by Jessica Simpson Collection (@jessicasimpsonstyle) on

-Simpson shared a snapshot from her new ad campaign, courtesy of her hairstylist Ginnandrea.
+Simpson shared a snapshot from her new ad campaign, courtesy of her hairstylist Giannandrea.

 “My hairstylist @giannandreahair biked by this poster and literally had to #LookBackAtIt before realizing he styled it,” she wrote in a caption alongside Giannandrea’s selfie in front of her billboard ad.